edgio-docs/edgio-docs/src/guides/performance/traffic_splitting/a_b_testing.md

 ## A/B Testing Multiple Implementations {/*ab-testing-multiple-implementations*/}

-To A/B test multiple implementations of the same site, simply deploy each implementation to a separate [environment](/guides/basics/environments); then [configure the rules for splitting traffic using the {{ PRODUCT_NAME }} Developer Console](#configuring-the-split-test).
+To A/B test multiple implementations of the same site, simply deploy each implementation to a separate [environment](/guides/basics/environments); then [configure the rules for splitting traffic using the {{ PORTAL }}](#configuring-the-split-test).

 To use Continuous Integration (CI) to deploy A/B tests we recommend that you: